devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/16-vi-editor.md

       Ex: Paste a Single Line.

-          1. Take the cursor to the line where you want to paste then press p after performing copy -> Delete Lines
+          1. Take the cursor to the line where you want to paste then press p after performing copy using yy.

+      -> Delete Lines

   2. Word Operations